abhiTronix/vidgear/docs/gears/streamgear/ssm/usage.md

 ## Usage with Additional Streams

-> In addition to the Primary Stream, you can easily generate any number of additional Secondary Streams with variable bitrates or spatial resolutions, using the exclusive [`-streams`](../../params/#a-exclusive-parameters) attribute of the `stream_params` dictionary parameter.
+> In addition to the Primary Stream, you can easily generate any number of additional Secondary Streams with variable bitrate or spatial resolutions, using the exclusive [`-streams`](../../params/#a-exclusive-parameters) attribute of the `stream_params` dictionary parameter.

 To generate Secondary Streams, add each desired resolution and bitrate/framerate as a list of dictionaries to the `-streams` attribute.
 StreamGear will handle the rest automatically.
 The complete example is as follows: